GCSE History World War 1 Revision Notes

 Describe and explain the impact of trench warfare on soldiers during World War 1.
 [6 marks]

-Discuss conditions in trenches, psychological effects, and health issues.
+Discuss conditions, psychological effects, and health issues faced by soldiers.

-Explain how new technologies changed warfare during World War 1.
+Explain how alliances contributed to the outbreak of World War 1.
 [4 marks]

-What is meant by the term 'Alliances' in the context of World War 1?
+What is meant by the term 'no man's land' in the context of World War 1?
 [2 marks]

 Practice Quiz